fuchen1991/epmc-petl/README.md

 Then you'll get our tool in an ALL-IN-ONE jar file epmc-petl.jar.

 ## Run
+To run EPMC-PETL, you need JDK 13.0+ installed.

 There are two algorithms for PETL model checking, to run the algorithm which reduces the problem to MINLP, you can use the following command:
 ```
 java -jar epmc-petl.jar check